roybrown77/thin-slice-platform-template/README.md

 ## 🚀 Overview

 This thin slice template helps you stand up a fully structured full-stack platform—fast.
 With just enough backend, frontend, cloud infrastructure, and CI/CD, it's perfect for staging environments, MVPs, and scalable projects with admin + user sections and mobile-ready architecture.

+> 🍕 Like a classic thin slice pizza, it's fast and ready for anything.
+Grab a piece and build your platform with extra jalapenos 🌶️🌶️ (features) or just sauce 🍅 (core essentials)!

 ---